dvwhite/allocate/README.md

 ###### This is a graph visualization of appointment IDs mapped to subsequent compatible appointments IDs using one of the tree mapping functions (`update_valid_choices`).

 My intent when creating this project was to prototype a simple, lightweight scheduling optimization tool.
 This is my first open source project.
-Feedback is very much appreciated.
+Feedback is very much appreciated!

 You'll like this project if you schedule a workforce with fixed shift start and end times and want to allocate your available staffing resources to achieve a higher overall impact.
 You'll also like the project if, like me, you enjoy experimenting with changes to how you would normally schedule staff.

-##### Big 3 Project Goals
+#### Big 3 Project Goals
-###### #1 - Flexibility
+##### #1 - Flexibility
 As someone who manages staff allocation for a living, I understand that no two scheduling operations are identical.
 In this project, the primary goal is to give you the freedom to tailor it to your specific needs.
 I have created the basic building blocks of a scheduling operation that meets my needs and I know that someone else will eventually find ways to improve upon it based on their own unique needs.

-###### #2 - Convenience
+##### #2 - Convenience
 Many of the abstractions you would expect for as simple and straightforward of a staff scheduling operation as mine are defined in the project, so you don't need to bother creating them: patients, interpreters, appointments, schedules.
-There are no real-time dispatching or request management features built in since that is out of the scope of this project, and would not represent the current push system it is modeled after.

-###### #3 - Experimentation
+##### #3 - Experimentation
-The project makes it pretty simple to experiment annd explore the impact of scheduling variable changes and decisions.
-It is then possible to learn more about your scheduling operation and apply valuable observations in the workplace to better allocate your resources without having to impact the real world.
+The project simplifies the tasks associated with experimenting with and exploring the impact of scheduling variable changes and decisions without having to impact the real world.
+By experimenting in this way, is then possible to dive deeper into your scheduling operation and come out with valuable observations, which you could then implement in the workplace to better allocate your resources.

 ## Project Structure